-Bioenergy Knowledge Discovery Framework (KDF): The Bioenergy KDF offers an integrated GIS database of feedstocks, biorefinery locations, and infrastructure options.
-The KDF can help decision makers in industry and government make cost-effective infrastructure investments, identify optimal routing options, and create innovative infrastructure solutions.
+Bioenergy Knowledge Discovery Framework (KDF): The Bioenergy KDF offers an integrated geographic information system (GIS) database of feedstocks, biorefinery locations, and infrastructure options.
+The Bioenergy KDF can help decision makers in industry and government make cost-effective infrastructure investments, identify optimal routing options, and create innovative infrastructure solutions.

-For more information on Bioenergy Technologies Office infrastructure activities, please visit the Office's Peer Review site.
+For more information on Bioenergy Technologies Office infrastructure activities, please visit the BETO's Peer Review site.

-The Bioenergy Technologies Office also works with several programs and offices within DOE, including the Vehicle Technologies Office, examining effects of intermediate ethanol blends, and the Clean Cities Program, uniting private and public sector stakeholders through outreach focused on the deployment of alternative fuels and infrastructure.
+BETO coordinates with federal agency stakeholders and state, industry, and academic experts to develop a safe, reliable, and cost-effective infrastructure for renewable fuels.
+BETO also works with the Clean Cities Program, uniting private and public sector stakeholders through outreach focused on the deployment of alternative fuels and infrastructure.